aelse/slackard/README.md

 Slackard provides decorators supporting 3 types of registration to suit your need.
 In all cases the only messages passed will be those not produced by the bot itself.
 This is to avoid getting stuck in message read-respond loops.
+A plugin always receives the complete message object (as of v2.0.0).

 Examples are included in the plugins directory.